 This recipe is overall Pitta-reducing, although a few changes can be made to minimize the heat of certain ingredients.
 The cayenne pepper should be omitted and the sesame oil should be replaced with equal amounts of coconut oil.
-The Ume Plum Vinegar should be omitted, although extra pink Himalayan salt can be added as needed.
+The ume plum vinegar should be omitted, and extra pink Himalayan salt can be added as needed.
 Pitta Churna can be used in place of the Kapha Churna and freshly chopped cilantro leaves can be added as a cooling garnish (add at the same time as the green onions).

 The dry, light and airy nature of the black eyed peas make this recipe a healthy, lean, protein-packed meal for Kapha types to enjoy regularly.
 It is beneficial for times of excessive weight issues, congestion, sluggish digestion, and slow metabolism.
 To promote the Kapha-reducing benefits even further one can replace 1/2 cup of the uncooked brown rice with 1/2 cup of the uncooked black eyed peas (adjust the amount of broth as needed for the rice).
 Alternatively 1/2 cup of the brown rice can be replaced with extra kale or other bitter greens.
 The amount of sesame oil can be cut in half and the salt should be used moderately.
 All of the spices here are Kapha-reducing and can be used generously to enhance the digestion and metabolism even further.